Ethan13322836698/simple-wifi-hacking_for_macos/README.md

-A software made by a first-year junior high school student, made with Python
+A software made by a first-year junior high school student, made with Python(for mac os)